garrettmmoore/unity-multiplayer-with-netcode/README.md

 # unity-multiplayer-with-netcode

-A sample game to test out Unity's Netcode for Gameobjects
+A sample demonstration of sending GameObjects across a networking session to multiple players at once using [Unity's Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/index.html) networking library.